vamb/aboutus/en-US/terms/policy.md

 ix.	our professional advisers such as our auditors and lawyers;

-x.	relevant government regulators or authority or law enforcement agency to comply with any laws, rules and regulations or schemes imposed by any governmental authority such as the Monetary Authority of Singapore, the Ministry of Manpower, and
+x.	relevant government regulators or authority or law enforcement agency to comply with any laws, rules and regulations or schemes imposed by any governmental authority such as the Monetary Authority of Singapore, the Ministry of Manpower; and

 xi.	any other party to whom you authorise us to disclose your Personal Data to.